Traveling sucks sometimes, it’s a fact.

 Life on the road has the tendency to unravel and spiral out of control when we least expect it.
 The best-laid plans can fall apart at a moment’s notice, and there’s nothing any of us travelers can do about it.

-But this won’t keep me from traveling, and it shouldn’t discourage you either.
+But none of these experiences will keep me from traveling, and they shouldn’t discourage you either.

 Because each bad travel experience brings about a chance to learn, an opportunity to grow.
 When we travel, we sign up for uncertainty, and I wouldn’t have it any other way.

 The following 12 travel mishaps are minor compared to the problems many people face on a daily basis in places I’m simply passing through.
 I’ll never forget how fortunate I am to travel, even when I’m crashing and burning and everything sucks.